 She also was featured in the second and fifth seasons of "American Horror Story," had a small role in the porn-star biopic "Lovelace" and guest-starred on the quirky sketch-comedy show "Portlandia."

 In 2016, she made her directorial debut with the short film "Kitty," which she also wrote.
 She wrote and directed another short film, Carmen, which she released in 2017.

 She recently starred in “Lizzie” in 2018 and “The Dead Don't Die” in 2019.

-All American Speakers is a speakers bureau and booking agency providing information on booking Chloe Sevigny for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Chloe Sevigny speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Chloe Sevigny for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Chloe Sevigny speaking fees, availability, speech topics and cost to hire for your next live or virtual event.